GaloisInc/FAW/all/plugin-dialects/README.md

   of files?"
 * "Are the files that produced this error all similar, or can we partition them?"
-* "What factors might have caused this feature?"
+* "What mutually exclusive factors might have caused this feature?"

 A few types of partitions that could emerge: